Nicholas0613/Nicholas0613.github.io/index.md

 layout:page
 title: "Info about Nicholas Lambkin"
 ---
-Hi, my name is Nicholas Lambkin and I'm a rising junior at Excelsior Preporatory High School.
-I'm a honor role student and received an award for math in 2019.
-I enjoy reading and problem solving.
+Hi there!
+My name is Nicholas Lambkin, and I attend Excelsior Preparatory High School as a rising junior.
+I am seventeen years old, having been born on June 13, 2007.
+I was awarded a math prize in 2019 and I'm an honor role student.
+My goal is to work in business law as I like reading and solving problems.